HSBC Bank USA is the American subsidiary of HSBC — a British multinational investment bank headquartered in London.

 Monthly Maintenance Fees

-First of all, if you hate the idea of having a fee of any kind associated with your bank account, consider looking into HSBC Direct — all three accounts are fee-free.
+First of all, if you hate the idea of having a fee of any kind associated with your bank account, you may want to look elsewhere.
+HSBC has steep fees that are hard to waive.

-The steps for getting an account fee waived depends on the account requirements.
+The steps for getting an account fee waived depend on the account requirements.
 In general, the more premium the account, the more difficult it is to meet the requirements.

 When considering which account to sign up for, be sure to determine whether or not your personal financial situation will allow you to meet the requirements.